-Social Media: All students are expected to follow the following guidelines when using social media and take the FIU Civility Pledge found here: FIU Civility Pledge
+Social Media: All students are expected to follow the following guidelines when using social media.

-- As a student in a professional program and a representative of FIU posts should be mature, responsible, and professional in manner. - Separate your social media presence between professional and personal and use privacy settings. - Discourse should be civil and respectful.

-• Avoid the display of language and/or photographs that imply disrespect for any individual or group because of age, race, gender, ethnicity, or sexual orientation.
+- As a student in a professional program and a representative of FIU posts should be mature, responsible, and professional in manner. - Separate your social media presence between professional and personal and use privacy settings. - Discourse should be civil and respectful. - Avoid the display of language and/or photographs that imply disrespect for any individual or group.